Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 Use the `span` keyword to specify the number of columns.
 For example: `grid-column: 1 / span 2`, works same as the previous example, creating an item that starts at line 1 and spans two columns.

+This can be used in reverse also.
+For example: `grid-column: span 2 / 3`.
+This creates a two column item, ending at grid line 3.

 ## Naming columns
 In CSS Grid, named columns let you assign names to grid lines, making it easier to position items within the grid.
 You can name grid lines in the `grid-template-columns` or `grid-template-rows` properties by placing names in square brackets.
 This helps you reference specific lines by name rather than by number, improving readability and maintainability.